orstewar/ist346-content/labs/E.md

 - workstations 1-3 are in the `it` department
 - workstations 4-5 are in the `sales` department

-We can configure this through ansible's `hosts` file located at `/etc/ansible/hosts`, let's do this now:
+We can configure this through Ansible's `hosts` file located at `/etc/ansible/hosts`, let's do this now:

 1. First we need to accesss the Linux console of the `server`, type:
 `PS ist346-labs\lab-E> docker-compose exec server bash`
 1. You should now see the familar Linux Bash prompt: `root@server:/#` from this prompt, let's edit the Ansible hosts file:
 `root@server:/# nano /etc/ansible/hosts`
 1. This will bring up the file in the `nano` text editor.
 Add the following lines to the bottom of the file: